 If you absolutely can’t get live food you can get frozen or freeze-dried brine shrimp and bloodworms.

 Once you’ve acquired all the right equipment setting up the spawning tank is fairly simple.

-Before you start breeding Betta fish you should take the time to learn as much about them as possible, including their specific roles during different parts of the breeding process.
+Before you start breeding your betta you should take the time to learn as much about them as possible, including their specific roles during different parts of the breeding process.